tudo-aqua/bgw/docs/components/uicomponents/uicomponents.md

 A [ComboBox][ComboBoxDoc] is a drop down menu, where a user may choose an option.
 A ``prompt`` may be specified to inform the user, what is expected of him.
 The ComboBox has a type parameter to define a type for the objects that correspond to the options.
-One string per contained object is needed to represent it as an option to the user.
+One string per contained object is necessary to represent it as an option to the user.
 There are two methods of obtaining said string.

 A ``formatFunction``, that projects the contained objects to a string representation may be set.
 If no ``formatFunction`` is set, the ``toString``